 Any type of advertising, including an Affiliate link, must be explicitly labelled as such.
 Ensure you’re upfront and honest to stay the right side of the law.

-As a participant of an Affiliate Programme with the aim to monetise your website in the best possible way, you should think deeply about the topic of content creation.
+As a participant of an Affiliate Program with the aim to monetise your website in the best possible way, you should think deeply about the topic of content creation.
 Only high-quality, helpful content will take your affiliate website to the next level.
 After extensive brainstorming and research, you should always write to match the expectations of your readers, and do your best to pique your readers’ curiosity.

 To ensure your website retains its credibility and to deliver added value for your readers, be sure you don’t flood your website with excessive advertising, or with recommendations for products that aren’t up to standard, just to increase your revenue.
 In the last anlaysis, always ask yourself: after reading your affiliate text on another website, would you use or order the product yourself?